pactus-project/PIPs/PIPs/pip-1.md

 Interface PIPs propose changes to the external interfaces of the Pactus protocol, such as APIs.
 These changes impact how developers interact with the Pactus blockchain.

+### Wallet

+Wallet PIPs propose changes to the Pactus native wallet, including updates to the cryptographic signature scheme, HD wallet improvements, and related features.